google-site-verification: google97197d2cda59094f.html ;

 Avenir Light is a clean and stylish font favored by designers.
 It's easy on the eyes and a great go-to font for titles, paragraphs & more.

 BOOKINGS - Go through the trip and book accommodation, rent a cars, transport, tours etc. before you leave.
-Get travel insurance as soon as you book your airline tickets to cover yourself.

 POPULATION - 25,466,000